gbaudoin/gbaudoin/README.md

 ### Let's do this

+## 🔭 I’m currently working on ...
+- The Web presence of a fintech Unicorn

-- 💬 Ask me about ...
+## 💬 Ask me about ...
 - Your website.
 - Drupal 7/8/9 migrations
 - Cheap, simple and secure web site hosting for your club, your small side business or your huge corporation.

-- 🌱 I’m currently trying to keep up with ...
+## 🌱 I’m currently trying to keep up with ...
   - VueJS

-- 🌱 I’m currently learning ...
+## 🌱 I’m currently learning ...
+  - Regenerative agriculture
   - React

 <!--